DANCE ARTIST, SCHOLAR, AGITATOR.

 decolonial, democratic, abolitionist praxis.

 I believe in the power of movement to resist the logics that render our bodies docile, to reorient us toward relational liberation, and to name agency as a lived political practice.
-Because of this, I am drawn to movement practices that centre the body as a place where care, criticality, and collective agency take form.

 A screendance that explores Afro–Indo relational politics through a choreographic encounter between Odissi and Moko Jumbie practice.
 It follows two figures as they search for connection across unfamiliar movement worlds.